theonejonahgold/wat-zegt-deze-brief/README.md

 ### CMD

 This project has been made available to us by the the course Communication & Multimediadesign of the Hogeschool van Amsterdam.
-For this project we are assigned a coach (Vasilis van Gemert) that will coach us during the process of this project.
+For this project we are assigned to a coach (Vasilis van Gemert) that will coach us during the process of this project.
 Every week we will be meeting with our coach to discuss the current progress of the project and receive feedback and guidance.
 To be graded at the end of the project we will have to provide the following deliverables:

 - Design Rationale
 - Product Biography